icaroribeiro/hash-code-challenge/README.md

 **go/internal/grpc/services/server**: it contains an abstraction of the server that allows to "attach" some resources to make them available during the API requests.
 Here, it's used to store a structure that holds attributes to manage the data.

-**go/internal/middlewares**: it contains intermediate validations of parameters transmitted via API requests.
+**go/internal/middlewares**: it contains intermediate validations of parameters transmitted through API requests.

 **go/internal/models**: it contains the definition of the data entities used by both the API and the database.